-Gena E. Cadieux - Deputy General Counsel for Technology Transfer & Procurement
+Gena E. Cadieux - Deputy General Counsel for Transactions, Technology, & Contractor Human Resources

-Ms. Cadieux is the Deputy General Counsel for Technology Transfer and Procurement at the United States Department of Energy (DOE).
+Ms. Cadieux is the Deputy General Counsel for Transactions, Technology, & Contractor Human Resources at the United States Department of Energy (DOE).
 She manages a legal staff responsible for providing legal counsel to the procurement and financial assistance, technology transfer and intellectual property, and contractor labor and pension activities of program offices throughout the Department, including the Offices of Environmental Management, Fossil Energy, Energy Efficiency and Renewable Energy, Nuclear Energy, and Science.
 She entered the Senior Executive Service in 2004.